HeXavi8/ACIMG/README.md

 ## Usage <a name="Usage"></a>

-Please clone the repository and run in Wechat Dvetools.
-(Front-end code only so far)
+Please clone the repository and run it in WeChat DevTools.
+(Front-end code only at this time)

-In app.js, the type of back-end files is json, please refer to [demo.json](./data/demo.json) and [album.json](./data/album.json)
+In `app.js`, the backend data format is JSON.
+Please refer to [demo.json](./data/demo.json) and [album.json](./data/album.json) for examples.

 ```
   globalData: {